-Lofted between 44 and 48 degrees, this standard club in most iron sets follows the 9-iron in loft, design, and feel, and is the most common wedge available.
-With lower lofts the pitching wedge is useful from 100 or more-yard approach shots from the fairway, to distance wedge shots, to short shots around the green.
+Lofted between 44 and 48 degrees, this standard club in most iron sets follows the 9-iron in loft, design, and feel, and with its versatility is the most common wedge available.
+With lower lofts the pitching wedge is useful from 100 or more-yard approach shots from the fairway, to distance wedge full shots with full swings, to short pitch shots around the green.

 The Gap Wedge (GW)

 With improvements in short game technique, irons lowering lofts by manufacturers design, and in keeping with proper loft spacing of 4-6 degrees, has created the need for a gap wedge to fill that widening space between a pitching wedge loft and sand wedge loft.
 Also termed attack wedge, approach wedge(aw), and utility wedge, the lofts for these wedges cover between 50 and 54 degrees.
 To avoid having to swing excessively hard from the fairway with a sand wedge or finessing a full-swing pitching wedge, the gap wedge offers the ability to keep a consistent swing in positions between those other wedges.
 The gap wedge is offered as an option in an iron set though many players prefer it to match the feel of the other wedges in their bag for improved consistency in the short game.